 – Single Supplement (€300 per tour)

 – From Lahore to Sary Tash: lunch and dinner

 – Tips for the local guides

-– Any additional flights needed in Pakistan because of security concerns
+– Any additional flights needed in case of emergency

 We have expert guides ready to help answer any questions you may have.